Mathematics

 Tonelli-Shanks doesn't work for composite (non-prime) moduli.
 Finding square roots modulo composites is computationally equivalent to integer factorization - that is, it's a hard problem.

-The main use-case for this algorithm is finding elliptic curve co-ordinates.
+The main use-case for this algorithm is finding elliptic curve coordinates.
 Its operation is somewhat complex so we're not going to discuss the details, however, implementations are easy to find and Sage has one built-in.

-Find the square root of a modulo the 2048-bit prime p.
+Find the square root of $a$ modulo the 2048-bit prime $p$.
 Give the smaller of the two roots as your answer.

 Challenge files: